fakkoweb/OgreOculusApp/Readme.md

 ## Overview

+This project is the result of a Master Thesis work.
+A very simplified presentation of this work is available [HERE][Prezipresentation] in Prezi, which embeds also videos of a working demo and showing implemented features.
+The thesis transcript itself has yet to be uploaded.

 The code provides an implementation of a 3D scene in Ogre3D (version 1.9) containing:
 - a very simple environment, with a sample Skybox and a floor
 - a virtual stereo camera, to explore the environment with Oculus Rift (at this point tested with Orientation and Timewarping)